IntelBroker: Cisco

 On October 14, 2024, it was reported that IntelBroker and another hacker called EnergyWeaponUser had pilfered data from Cisco.
 The haul included Cisco's source code from GitHub, GitLab, and SonarQube, hard-coded credentials, confidential files, SSL certificates, private and public keys, API tokens and storage buckets, Jira tickets, and Docker builds, as well as production source codes from Microsoft, AT&T, Bank of America, Barclays, Dignity Health, and other companies.
 In response, Cisco removed public access to its DevHub resources but said that its internal systems had not been breached.
 IntelBroker told Hackread.com that they had access until October 18 by exploiting a JFrog token.
 To prove the legitimacy of their claim, IntelBroker released 2.9 out of the 4.5 TB data in December.

 Arrest

-The Federal Bureau of Investigation would discover IntelBroker's true identity after finding his Bitcoin wallet address, which linked to a Ramp Network account registered with IntelBroker's drivers license and his personal email.
-IntelBroker was arrested in France in February 2025, alongside four other BreachForums administrators.
-The United States District Court for the Southern District of New York subsequent charged him with four counts related to cyber crime causing $25 million dollars in damages, two of the charges carrying a 20 year maximum sentence.
+The Federal Bureau of Investigation believes to have discovered IntelBroker's identity after finding his Bitcoin wallet address, which linked to a Ramp Network account registered with his drivers license and personal email.
+United Kingdom national Kai West was arrested in France in February 2025, alongside four suspected BreachForums administrators.
+The United States District Court for the Southern District of New York subsequently charged him with four counts related to cyber crime causing $25 million in damages, two of the charges carrying a 20-year maximum sentence.
 The United States has requested his extradition.